tiy-durham-fe-cohort4/resources/assignments/reshare.md

 https://news.ycombinator.com/

 It's a site where users can share links to interesting content.
-Other users can vote on a link (up or down), and links are displayed based on some algorithm.
-Users can also comment on links.
+Other users can vote on a link (up or down), and shared links (shares) are displayed based on some algorithm.
+Users can also comment on shares.

 When a user shares a link that is offensive or objectionable, site admins can delete the link.
-Users can also delete links that they shared.
+Users can also delete shares that they created.
 Site admins can also disable users who are making rude comments or sharing inappropriate links.

 ## Getting started